gideonbros/RAWSim-O/README.md

+# Case picking simulation quick start

+Open RAWSimO.sln with Visual Studio and select RAWSimO.Visualization as the project to execute with Debug and x64 configuration.
+This will open the application window.

+In the application window, under the "Instances" tab, press the checkmark button to generate a default instance.
+Then go to the "Base Controls" tab and press the play button.

 # RAWSim-O

 RAWSim-O is a discrete event-based simulation for Robotic Mobile Fulfillment Systems.
 The intention of the simulation framework is to provide a tool for researching effects of multiple decision problems that occur when running such a system.
 For this, the framework enables easy extensibility for implementing new decision methods for the different decision problems.